bec-project/bec_widgets/docs/developer/widget_development/widget_base_class.md

    from the `BECIPythonClient` via CLI, providing powerful control and automation capabilities.
 For example, you can remotely adjust widget settings, start/stop operations, or query the widget’s status directly from the command line.

+5. **Reacting to Theme Changes**: The base class provides a dedicated input flag to subscribe to theme changes, allowing your widget to adapt its appearance based on the current theme (e.g., light or dark mode) and can even synchronize with the user's OS settings.
+The widget-specific logic can then be implemented in the `apply_theme` method, which is called whenever the theme changes.
+This ensures a consistent user experience across different themes and environments.

 Here’s a basic example of a widget inheriting from [`BECWidget`](https://bec.readthedocs.io/projects/bec-widgets/en/latest/api_reference/_autosummary/bec_widgets.utils.bec_widget.BECWidget.html#bec_widgets.utils.bec_widget.BECWidget):